MeVisLab/examples/mevislab.github.io/content/examples/howto.md

 MeVisLab files are networks stored as *.mlab* files. <br>

 {{<alert class="info" caption="Info">}}
-Double-clicking the left mouse button within your MeVisLab workspace works as a shortcut to open files.
+Double-clicking {{< mousebutton "left" >}} the left mouse button within your MeVisLab workspace works as a shortcut to open files.
 {{</alert>}}

 Files can also be opened using the menu option {{< menuitem "File" "Open">}}.